CGI-FR/PIMO/README.md

         max: "-P27D"
 ```

-This exemple will mask the `date` field of the input jsonlines by decreasing its value by a random value between 2 and 27 days.
+This example will mask the `date` field of the input jsonlines by decreasing its value by a random value between 2 and 27 days.
 The durations should match the ISO 8601 standard.

 [Return to list of masks](#possible-masks)